habitat-sh/builder/DEVELOPING.md

 If you are *NOT* doing UI development and standing up the Web UI on your Host OS, then you don't need to do anything extra.
 You can just navigate to `${APP_HOSTNAME}/#/sign-in`

+If there are recent UI changes not yet promoted to stable that you wish to try out, then follow these additional steps to build and deploy the node/angular assets locally off of your branch:

+1. `cd components/builder-api-proxy && build`
+1. `hab svc stop habitat/builder-api-proxy`
+1. `hab svc start habitat/builder-api-proxy`

-However, if you *ARE* developing the UI then you will need to follow the instructions in the [Web UI README](https://github.com/habitat-sh/builder/blob/master/components/builder-web/README.md) to get the Web UI running on your Host OS.
+In the event that you *ARE* developing the UI then you will need to follow the instructions in the [Web UI README](https://github.com/habitat-sh/builder/blob/master/components/builder-web/README.md) to get the Web UI running on your Host OS.

 ### Personal Access Token generation